bezoerb/gulp-htmlhint/README.md

 	.pipe(htmlhint('.htmlhintrc', customRules))
 ```

-Note: You can call `htmlhint` function with 4 ways:
+Note: You can call `htmlhint` function four different ways:

-- Without params (task use standard options).
+- Without params (task will use standard options).
 - With `options` param alone.
 - With `customRules` param alone (task will only use custom rules options).
-- With `options` and `customRules` params defined.
+- With both `options` and `customRules` params defined.

 ## Reporters